Betula utilis Jacquemontii: The Himalayan Birch with Stunning White Bark

 Additional Notes

-• Keep base clear of other plants to showcase white bark
+- Keep the base clear of other plants to showcase the white bark

 What Makes Betula Jacquemontii So Special?